ux3d/KhronosSandbox/README.md

 ## Limitiations by purpose
 - Vulkan
-  - No resize/maximize of window possible.
-This avoids resource destroying/creating and simplifies the Vulkan code.
   - During minimize, the update loop is stopped.
   - Helper methods for initalization are not optimal and causing a stall on the GPU.
 Again, this is done for Vulkan code simplicity.
 - Tooling